TrevorGlascock/Restaurant_Reservation/README.md

      * `people`
      * `status`

-### `GET /reservations/:reservation_id`
-  * Returns a single reservation object given a valid `reservation_id` param.
-  * Request is invalid if the provided reservation_id does not correspond to an existing reservation.

 ### `POST /reservations`
   * Creates a new reservation using the data provided in the request body data.
   * Returns the newly created reservation object.